-The Department of Interior Architecture and Industrial Design offers a range of undergraduate and postgraduate degrees in:
+The Department of Architectural and Industrial Design offers a range of undergraduate and postgraduate degrees in:

 Swinburne's Interior Architecture designers examine the process of designing for human needs with conviction, courage and creativity, to shape unique spatial experiences.